ppereiradev/trading-bot/README.md

 5. Keep watching the terminal for logs.

-6. Open your browser and go to localhost:8050 to view the chart.
+6. Open your browser and go to `localhost:8050` to view the chart.
+The chart will be updated every 150 seconds.

 7. The trading profit will be saved in lucros.txt and will also be displayed in the terminal.